What is a Spread?

 The size of a spread can be influenced by several factors, with the most important factor being liquidity.

-This refers to volume or the number of traders participating in the buying and selling of a financial instrument.
+This refers to the volume or the number of traders participating in the buying and selling of a financial instrument.
 The higher the liquidity, the smaller the spread.
 Forex pairs or financial instruments with low liquidity are harder to convert to cash, and therefore have a higher spread.
-Compared to major forex pairs, minor and exotic forex pairs have a larger spread because less people are trading them.
-Essentially, traders can influence the size of a spread by simply participating in the market.
+Compared to major forex pairs, minor and exotic forex pairs have a larger spread because fewer people are trading them.

 Forex pips and spreads